Nancy Roman: Women in science

 Like most women in the sciences in the mid-twentieth century, Roman was faced with problems related to male domination in science and technology and the roles perceived as appropriate for women in that time period.
 She was discouraged from going into astronomy by people around her.
 In an interview with Voice of America, Roman remembered asking her high school guidance counselor if she could take second year algebra instead of Latin.
 "She looked down her nose at me and sneered, 'What kind of lady would take mathematics instead of Latin?'
 That was the sort of reception I got most of the way", recalled Roman.

 At one time, she was one of very few women in NASA, being the only woman with an executive position.
 She attended courses entitled, "Women in Management", in Michigan and at Penn State to learn about issues regarding being a woman in a management position.
-However, Roman stated in an interview in 1980 that the courses were dissatisfying and addressed women's interests rather than women's problems.
-In 1963, when entry to the astronaut corps was restricted to men, Roman said in a speech that “I believe that there will be women astronauts some time, just as there are women airplane pilots;” however, in her position she did not affect change to this, something she admitted to regretting.
+Roman stated in an interview in 1980 that the courses were dissatisfying and addressed women's interests rather than women's problems.

+In 1963, when entry to the astronaut corps was restricted to men, Roman said in a speech that "I believe that there will be women astronauts some time, just as there are women airplane pilots".
+In her position she did not effect change to this, something she admitted to regretting.

 In recognition of her advancement of women in senior science management, Roman received recognitions from several women's organizations, including the Women's Education and Industrial Union, the Ladies' Home Journal magazine, Women in Aerospace, the Women's History Museum, and the American Association of University Women.
-She was also one of four women featured in 2017 in the “Women of NASA LEGO Set,” which of all her honors she described as “by far the most fun.”
+She was also one of four women featured in 2017 in the "Women of NASA LEGO Set", which of all her honors she described as "by far the most fun."

-Publications

-The following are a selection of articles by Roman that for the most part, as of 2020, were in the top 100 most-cited papers of each year indicated; Roman published 97 scientific papers during her lifetime.